gksander/react-native-turbo-styles/docs/docs/getting-started.md

 The `createStyleBuilder` function returns (amongst other things) a `builder` function and a `useTurboStyles` hook.

-The previous example used the `useTurboStyles` hook -- but you might opt to use the builder directly.
+The previous example used the `useTurboStyles` hook &ndash; but you might opt to use the builder directly.
 To do so, just export the `builder` function that is returned from `createStyleBuilder` and call it directly.
 This might look like the following:

 ```tsx
 // In myTurboStyles.ts